Medical Care and Your 4- to 5-Year-Old

 - print some letters

-Child safety is another topic of discussion.
-Your doctor will cover the importance of using car seats, supervising kids around swimming pools, using bicycle helmets and other protective gear, not smoking around kids, and using sunscreen.
-In homes with firearms, guns and ammunition should be stored separately and kept locked at all times.
+Child safety is another topic discussed at well-child visits.
+The doctor will talk about the importance of using car seats, closely watching kids around swimming pools, preventing poisoning, not smoking around kids, and using sunscreen.
+In homes with guns, weapons and ammunition should be stored separately and kept locked at all times.

 - changes in weight or eating habits